 After completing his XII standard in 2014, Gulab went on to do a bachelor’s in arts from the IGNOU (Indira Gandhi National Open University) with his main subjects being philosophy, Sanskrit and English.
 Alongside, Gulab also pursued a BA in Music from Allahabad University.

 “I would like to take Swamiji’s vision forward.
-I want to learn as much as I can and spread the message of our founder far and wide,” he says.
+I want to learn as much as possible so that I can spread the message of our founder far and wide,” he says.